Scaramouche (Milhaud): Arrangements

 The first published version of Scaramouche was written as a piano duo (Op.165b) in 1937.
 Due to the suite's popularity, Milhaud later arranged it for various different ensembles.
-A particularly successful arrangement was made for alto saxophone and orchestra/piano (Op.165c) in 1937 (Note: There appears to be some controversy around this date, as indicated in Eugene Rousseau's interview with Marcel Mule in Marcel Mule, His Life and the Saxophone.) and was published in 1939 by Éditions Salabert.
+During this time the original composition featuring the alto saxophone and orchestra/piano (Op.165c) (Note: There appears to be some controversy around this date, as indicated in Eugene Rousseau's interview with Marcel Mule in Marcel Mule, His Life and the Saxophone.) was published in 1939 by Éditions Salabert.
 This arrangement was one of only two pieces that Milhaud wrote for saxophone and piano, the other being his 1954 composition Danse.

 On the request of the clarinettist Benny Goodman and his teacher Eric Simon, Milhaud arranged the piece for B♭ clarinet and orchestra/piano (Op.165d, published 1941 by Éditions Salabert).
 In letters written between Milhaud and Goodman, Milhaud writes that the clarinet part was created by transposing the existing saxophone arrangement.
 He had refused Simon's suggestion of transposing orchestral parts, stating that it would be impossible to do without a complete rewrite of the piece.
 Goodman was said to prefer the arrangement of Scaramouche over Milhaud's more difficult Concerto for Clarinet, which was written specifically for him.

 Other composers have arranged Scaramouche as well.
 Arrangements exist for wind band (Joseph Willcox Jenkins), violin and piano (Jascha Heifetz), saxophone and wind quintet (Don Stewart), guitar trio and a group of 12 saxophones.